Rohan-Agrawal029/Sudoku-Image-Solver/README.md

 Kindly check the 'usage.txt' file for information on how to use the software.

+Kindly check the 'input_image_info.txt' file for information on images that can be supplied to this software.

 Information about the C program, model and datasets are present in respective folders.
 I encourage the users to go through them once for better understanding.

 All the code is well-documented and almost everything is explained using comments.